Managing Memory Manually

 This pattern simplifies things in a few ways.
 First, it establishes the convention that if an object is alive, we can assume that the resources it depends on are also alive.

 Secondly, it establishes a clear understanding of which code is responsible for deleting resources.
-If we delete a Monster (or any other type that uses RAII) we know we don’t need to delete its subresources directly - the Monster class itself will handle that:
+If we delete a Monster we know we don't need to delete its subresources directly.
+The Monster class implements RAII, so it will take care of that for us:

 class Encounter {